WordPress/WordPress-Documentation-Style-Guide/docs/2-general-guidelines/3-accessibility.md

 - Avoid auto-playing media.
 Provide controls to start, stop, and pause media.
 - Don't use flickering or flashing elements.
 Using them can cause seizures and/or motion sickness.

+For more information, see [Media](https://make.wordpress.org/docs/style-guide/formatting/media/).

 ## UI accessibility

 - Don't use direction-based guidelines solely, for navigating user interfaces (for example, '*Click the __Publish__ button on the right sidebar*'; rather than '*Go to the top and click the button.*').
 -  Clearly state error descriptions and ways to fix them.
 - Ensure that correct terminology is used for UI elements.
 Additional information about UI Elements.
 - Identify and inspect the regions of a page for their `aria-label`.
 Refer these UI elements by their terminology or by their `aria-label`.
-More on [aria-label]().
+For more information, see [aria-label](https://www.w3.org/TR/WCAG20-TECHS/ARIA14.html).

+For more information, see [UI elements and interaction](https://make.wordpress.org/docs/style-guide/developer-content/ui-elements/).

 ## Document rendering

 - Consider that your document will be used on a multitude of devices.
-- Use proper color combinations and contrast ratios, with a minimum ratio of 4.5:1.
+- Use proper color combinations and contrast ratios, with a [minimum ratio of 4.5:1](https://webaim.org/resources/contrastchecker/).
 Certain colors and patterns may cause problems for some people.
 - Don't rely on color solely to convey documentation.
 - Similarly, ensure that the document conveys all the information you intended when you view it in the following contexts:
   - Without sound